camunda-ci/camunda-cookbook-template/VAGRANT.md

 ## Prerequisites

-For development of the camunda-cookbook-template environment, you need to install:
+For development of the camunda-template cookbook environment, you need to install:

 * [Chef Development Kit](http://www.getchef.com/downloads/chef-dk/) or
    * alternatively install